pkrampage/todo-list/README.md

 ---

-## General Advice for Working Bottom-Up on Your To-Do List:
+## General Advice for Working Bottom-Up on To-Do List project:

 1.  **Work on One Phase at a Time:** Get Phase 1 working perfectly before moving to Phase 2, and so on.
 2.  **`console.log()` is Best Friend:** Use `console.log()` constantly to inspect variables (especially your internal task array) and confirm logic is behaving as expected after every interaction.